dotsara/link-log/README.md

 ## 2017

+### 27 November-02 December

+* Nope!
+I was pretty wrong last week with my conclusions about how the `NodeList` was being used and that business about `item`.
+It hadn't clicked--until this week, watching the _rest_ of the exercises video where Wes walks through the solutions--that the way the chained methods are working is they're taking what all the arrow functions automatically return as their input and declaring variable names for them as they go.

+   I mean, it seems pretty obvious when I say it like that.
+I understand how chained methods work, but I _wasn't_ thinking of this that way on my first trip through.
+Oof.

+   Well, I learned some stuff then and now.
+So.

 ### 20-26 November

 * I'm working through the [ES6 for Everyone](https://github.com/wesbos/es6.io) course and in the answer file for the first exercise, it shows `Array.from(document.querySelectorAll('[data-time]'));`